TheReverendB/docs/pages/starting-battle.md

 ## Removing Combatants

 Things are gonna die in battle, obviously.
-You can remove dead or retreated combatants from the map with `I remove <token_name>`.
+You can remove dead or retreated combatants from the map by removing them from combat.
+By default, monsters at 0hp will be removed from combat after their turn ends or you can do it early with `!i remove <token_name>`.
 Technically this is an `!init` command, but most folks don't want to go all the way [over here](https://avrae.readthedocs.io/en/latest/cheatsheets/dm_combat.html#removing-from-combat) so we're including it here for completeness.
 You should really check out the [Avrae docs](https://avrae.readthedocs.io/en/latest/index.html) too though if you haven't already.

 _*Example*_

-Goblin1 and Goblin3 suddenly died seemingly out of nowhere.
-Goblin2 is scared and confused.
+Goblin 1 and Goblin 3 suddenly died seemingly out of nowhere.
+Goblin 2 is scared and confused.

 <!-- tabs:start -->